Color Meters

 In a sample like this, it’s hard to judge roast evenness by eye.
 A scanning color meter reveals far more detail than you can see visually.

 Here the roast non-uniformity is very obvious.
-To Omix and Omni, this is how all samples look.
+To Omix Plus and Omni, this is how all samples look.

 Omix Plus